 1.112

 According to this definition, when a satellite system is composed of only one satellite it is at the same time a satellite network and when it is composed of more than one satellite each of its parts containing one satellite is a satellite network.
 The title of Annex 2 of Appendix 4 (as well as the sub-titles of § A and A1 of this Annex) indicate that the information contained in that Appendix shall be provided for each satellite network.
 Consequently the advance publication or coordination procedure, as appropriate, is to be applied for each satellite network.
-According to A.4.b.4 of Appendix 4 one notice can cover more than one satellite in a non-geostationary network if their characteristics are identical.
+According to A.4.b.4 of Appendix 4 one notice can cover more than one orbital plane and more than one satellite per orbital plane in a non-geostationary network if their characteristics are identical.

 On the basis of the above the following parts of a space system are considered as satellite networks: